remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 ## Step 4.2: Cleaning Previous Firmware Builds

-Before compiling new firmware, I removed all old artifacts to avoid stale binaries.
+Before building new firmware, all old artifacts were removed to avoid stale binaries.

-Commands used:
+### Commands Used

 ```bash
 cd Firmware
 make clean || true
 rm -f *.hex *.elf
 ```

 This ensures:

-* No outdated firmware is accidentally used
+* No outdated firmware is accidentally reused
-* The generated HEX matches the current C code
+* The generated HEX corresponds exactly to the current C code

+---

 ## Step 4.3: Compiling the Firmware (ELF Generation)

-I compiled and linked the firmware for execution from BRAM.
+The firmware was compiled and linked for execution from BRAM.

-Command used:
+### Command Used

 ```bash
 make gpio_test.bram.elf
 ```

 This step performs: